Alaska Foreclosure Laws and Procedures

 In a nonjudicial foreclosure, Alaska law permits the borrower to reinstate (get current on) a defaulted loan at any time before the sale date.
 But if the trustee filed two or more previous notices of default and the borrower reinstated each time, the trustee can refuse to accept a later reinstatement.
 (Alaska Stat. § 34.20.070).

 One way to stop a foreclosure is by "redeeming" the property.
-To redeem, you have to pay off the full amount of the loan before the foreclosure sale.
+To redeem, you must pay off the full loan amount before the foreclosure sale.

-Some states also provide foreclosed borrowers with a redemption period after the foreclosure sale, during which they can buy back the home.
+Some states also provide foreclosed borrowers a redemption period after the foreclosure sale, during which they can buy back the home.
 But under Alaska law, a foreclosed borrower doesn't get the opportunity to redeem the home following the sale unless the deed of trust expressly gives a right of redemption.
 (Alaska Stat. § 34.20.090).

 Filing for Bankruptcy

 If you're facing a foreclosure, filing for bankruptcy might help.
-In fact, if a foreclosure sale is scheduled to occur in the next day or so, the best way to stop the sale immediately is by filing for bankruptcy.
-Once you file for bankruptcy, something called an "automatic stay" goes into effect.
-The stay functions as an injunction, which prohibits the lender from foreclosing on your home or otherwise trying to collect its debt, at least temporarily.
+If a foreclosure sale is scheduled to occur very soon, filing for bankruptcy is the best way to stop the sale immediately.
+Once you file for bankruptcy, an "automatic stay" goes into place.
+The stay operates as an injunction, prohibiting the lender from foreclosing on your home or trying to collect its debt, at least temporarily.

 In many cases, filing for Chapter 7 bankruptcy can delay the foreclosure by a matter of months.
 Or, if you want to save your home, filing for Chapter 13 bankruptcy might be the answer.
-To find out about the options available to you, speak with a local bankruptcy attorney.
+To find out the options available, speak with a local bankruptcy attorney.

 In a foreclosure, the borrower's total mortgage debt sometimes exceeds the foreclosure sale price.
 The difference between the total debt and the sale price is called a "deficiency."
 For example, say the total debt owed is $400,000, but the home sells for $350,000 at the foreclosure sale.
 The deficiency is $50,000.
-In some states, the lender can seek a personal judgment against the debtor to recover the deficiency.
-Generally, once the lender gets a deficiency judgment, the lender may collect this amount—in our example, $50,000—from the borrower.

 Under Alaska law, deficiency judgments aren't allowed following a nonjudicial foreclosure.
 (Alaska Stat. § 34.20.100).
-(But if the lender pursues a judicial foreclosure, a deficiency judgment is permitted.
-(Alaska Stat. § 09.45.180)).
+(But if the lender pursues a judicial foreclosure, a deficiency judgment is permitted.)
+(Alaska Stat. § 09.45.180).

-More Foreclosure Resources
+More Foreclosure Information

-For more information on federal mortgage servicing laws, as well as foreclosure relief options, go to the Consumer Financial Protection Bureau (CFPB) website.
+For more information on federal mortgage servicing laws and foreclosure relief options, go to the Consumer Financial Protection Bureau (CFPB) website.

 Getting Help

-How courts and agencies interpret and apply laws can change.
-And some rules can even vary within a state.
-These are just some of the reasons to consider consulting a lawyer if you're facing a foreclosure.
 If you have questions about Alaska's foreclosure process or want to learn about potential defenses to a foreclosure and possibly fight the foreclosure in court, consider talking to a foreclosure attorney.

-It's also a good idea to talk to a HUD-approved housing counselor if you want to learn about different loss mitigation options.
+It's also a good idea to talk to a HUD-approved housing counselor to learn about different loss mitigation options.
 You can use the CFPB's Find a Counselor tool to get a list of HUD-approved housing counseling agencies in your area.
 You can also call the Homeownership Preservation Foundation (HOPE) Hotline, which is open 24 hours a day, seven days a week, at 888-995-HOPE (4673).

 FACING FORECLOSURE ?